dappsnation/akita-ng-fire/doc/authentication/api.md

 }
 ```

-> I wouldn't recommand to store the roles on the same document as the user because rules apply to the whole document.
+> I wouldn't recommend to store the roles on the same document as the user because rules apply to the whole document.
 Therefore if a user can update the profile, he can also update his role.